Kåre Kolberg

 Kåre Kolberg (24 April 1936 – 19 August 2014) was a Norwegian composer, organist and music critic.

 Career

-Kåre Kolberg was born in Birkenes in Aust-Agder, Norway.
+Kåre Kolberg was born on 24 April 1936 in Birkenes in Aust-Agder, Norway.
 He was educated as an organist at the Oslo Conservatory of Music and earned his master's degree in musicology from the University of Oslo.
 He was an assistant at the university from 1964 to 1966.
 He started his professional career in 1961 as organist at Grorud Church in Oslo, a position he served for the next 20 years.
 He worked from 1967 to 1970 as a music critic in Dagbladet.